alecheckert/emdiff/README.md

 `emdiff` is likely to change in the future.
 The `develop` option will track changes in the source files as new versions become available.
+To pull new versions, navigate to the `emdiff` repository and use `git pull`.

 ## Expected input